alfreddatakillen/cuckoodb/README.md

 * All data is encrypted before sent to AWS S3.
 * Can store any value that can be stringified with JSON.
 * Promise interface.
-* No locking, no concurrency control, nothing fancy.
+* No concurrency control, nothing fancy.
 Don't use this when you have multiple processes writing critical data simultaneously.
 Also, performance is horrible for large data sets.
 This was built for storing configurations (i.e. small datasets that does not update very often).